knative/serving/docs/roadmap/monitoring.md

     * Per namespace access control
     * Per namespace ingestion quotas
     * Per namespace query quotas
-    * Ingestion and query throttling at the namespace level to isolate bursty namespace
+    * Ingestion and query throttling to keep bursty behavior under control
 * Supporting log, metric and tracing backends other than the pre-installed ones
 * Exporting logs, metrics and traces to different type of backends outside the cluster
 * Customized log parsing and normalization per namespace